heigvd-software-engineering/semantic-flow/documentation/semantic-flow-configuration.md

 }
 ```

 This section defines the editor's behavior when handling resources without templates.
-Only the type attribute can be changed in the individual with unknown template.
+Only the type of attribute can be changed in the individual with unknown template.

 `default_attribute_editor` : readonly for all attributes other than type.